Find out who the Mayor is, what they do, how to invite the Mayor to your event, and about the coat of arms.

 The role of the Mayor

-The Mayor is the first citizen and the Queen's representative in the Borough and, as such, takes precedence over all other citizens in the Borough.
+The Mayor is the first citizen and the King's representative in the Borough and, as such, takes precedence over all other citizens in the Borough.
 The only exception to this rule is when royalty or the Lord-Lieutenant are visiting the Borough.

 The office of Mayor dates back as far as AD 451.
 The title is derived from the French, "Monsieur le Maire" and before that it probably originated from the Latin "Major".